Types of Burn Injuries and Leading Causes Our Burn Injury Lawyers Handle

 Contact the Burn Injury Lawyers at The Ammons Law Firm

 If you believe someone else is at fault for your or your loved one’s burn injuries, reach out to our Houston burn injury lawyers today.
-We have helped victims of catastrophic burns fight for the maximum compensation they were owed.
-And, with a proven track record of more than $1 billion recovered for our clients, we are known for never backing down in settlement negotiations or at trial.
+We have helped clients pursue compensation after sustaining catastrophic burn injuries.
+And, with a proven track record of more than $1 billion recovered for our clients, we are committed to advocating for our clients throughout litigation and settlement discussions.

 Call our Houston burn injury attorneys at (281) 801-5617 today to get started with a no-cost, no-obligation consultation.